How to clean Clarks Desert Boots

 Let your boots dry for 20-30 minutes before wearing them and, ta-da, you’ve got a beautiful pair of Desert Boots ready to go.

-How to Clean Clarks Desert Boots: Suede
+How to Clean Suede Clarks

 Cleaning suede Clarks Desert Boots is even easier than the Beeswax method.
 Many folks don’t give suede much credit for its durability, but you’re about to find out how well this material can clean up.

-Step 1: Remove excess dirt
+Step 1: Remove Excess Dirt

 Start by knocking your boots together.
 Take out the laces and use a dry rag to remove as much dirt as possible before you continue.

-Step 2: Restore the knap with a suede brush
+Step 2: Restore the Knap with a Suede Brush

 There’s isn’t a good substitute for a suede brush in this case.
 If you don’t already have one, we recommend the SofSol suede brush and eraser combo.